alexfernandez/alexfernandez.github.io/2017/origins-language.md

 in its earliest incarnation had no vowels: just function words with a single consonant, and content words consisting of two juxtaposed consonants.
+As we saw before there is no timescale for this language.

 On the other hand,
 there are languages with very different syllable structures,